-You know healthy eating is important but with so many foods choices today, it's difficult to know which foods are the healthiest.
-Nutrition counseling Registered Dietitian Nutritionist (RDN) can help you whether your goal is to feel good, manage your weight or eat to prevent and manage health conditions.
+You know healthy eating is important but with so many food choices today, it's difficult to know which foods are the healthiest.
+A Registered Dietitian Nutritionists (RDN) can help you whether your goal is to feel good, manage your weight or eat to prevent and manage health conditions.
 In fact, it's proven that people who see dietitians are more successful with accomplishing lifestyle changes.
-When you have medical nutrition needs or want to learn healthier eating habits, turn to the expert guidance of Concord Hospital RDNS for nutrition counseling services.
+When you have medical nutrition needs or want to learn healthier eating habits, turn to the expert guidance of Concord Hospital RDNs for nutrition counseling services.

 - Celiac disease